 Pin the second side.

-Step 4 – Sew the Godet
+Step 4 - Stitching a Godet

 Begin the stitching at the top of the top with a small stitch length of 1mm.
 These small stitches are to start the insert and secure the stitching.
 There is no need to backstitch at the top.

-Just use the small stitches as the anchor stitches and after a short way (about 1 inch) return to normal-sized stitches of 2.5mm.
+Just use the small stitches as the anchor stitches, and after a short way (about 1 inch), return to normal-sized stitches of 2.5mm.
 Stitch from the top to the bottom to complete one side.

 Sew the second leg the same way.
 Insert the machine needle into the place where the previous stitching began and stitch to the bottom.
-Once again start with small stitches to secure the stitching and do not reverse stitch.
+Once again, start with small stitches to secure the stitching, and do not reverse stitch.

-Step 4 – Press
+Step 4 - Press the Godet

 Press the seam allowance away from the godet on the reverse side of the insert.
 Then check the beautifully set in godet on the right side of the fabric.
 It should be securely set into the godet opening with no puckers or tucks in the seam line.